geekusa/nlp-text-analytics/README.md

 ### Known Issues
 Version 7.0.0 introduced an issue that causes errors in the ML Toolkit when using free or developer's license see [https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html](https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html).
 Has not been fixed as of 7.1.1.
+Splunk SDK crashes when too much data is sent through it, gets a buffer error.
+See [https://github.com/splunk/splunk-sdk-python/issues/150](https://github.com/splunk/splunk-sdk-python/issues/150).
+Workaround would be to used the sample command to down sample the data until it works.
+Topic Modeling Algorithms currently cannot be saved into models (using the "into" argument).

 ### Release Notes
 Initial Beta Release